-It is the role of the company secretary to ensure the board remains cognisant of its duties and responsibilities.
-In addition to providing the board with guidance on its responsibilities, the company secretary keeps the board abreast of relevant changes in legislation and governance best practices.
-The company secretary oversees the induction of new directors, including subsidiary directors, as well as the ongoing training of directors.
-All directors have access to the services of the company secretary.
+It is the role of the company secretary to ensure the Board remains cognisant of its duties and responsibilities.
+In addition to providing the board with guidance on its responsibilities, the Company Secretary keeps the board abreast of relevant changes in legislation and governance best practices.
+The Company Secretary oversees the induction of new Directors, as well as the ongoing training of Directors.
+All Directors have access to the services of the Company Secretary.

-Going concern
+Going Concern

-On the recommendation of the audit committee, the board annually considers and assesses the going concern basis for the preparation of the financial statements at the period end.
+The Board annually considers and assesses the going concern basis for the preparation of the financial statements at the period end.
 The board continues to view the company as a going concern for the foreseeable future.

-Relationship with shareholders
+Relationship with Shareholders

-As an indication of its fundamental responsibility to create shareholder value, effective and ongoing communication with shareholders is seen as essential.
-In addition to the ongoing engagement facilitated by the company secretary and the head of investor relations, the company encourages shareholders to attend the annual general meeting and other shareholder meetings where interaction is welcomed.
-The chairman of the company's audit committee is available at the meeting to respond to guestions from shareholders.
+As an indication of its fundamental responsibility to create shareholder value, effective and ongoing communication with Shareholders is seen as essential.
+In addition to the ongoing engagement facilitated by the Company Secretary and the Head of Investor Relations, the Company encourages Shareholders to attend the Annual General Meeting and other Shareholder Meetings where interaction is welcomed.

-Voting at general meetings is conducted either a show of hands or a poll depending on the subject matter of the resolution on which a vote is being cast and separate resolutions are proposed on each significant issue.
+Voting at General Meetings is conducted either a show of hands or a poll depending on the subject matter of the resolution on which a vote is being cast and separate resolutions are proposed on each significant issue.